-The best snacks for your child are the most nutritious snacks that you can get them to eat!
+The best snacks for your growing Toddler are the most nutritious snacks that you can get them to eat!

 Toddlers like to graze throughout the day, so when it comes to eating a meal, you will be lucky to get them to eat a bite.

 Instead, your toddler is probably going to snack all day.
 In order to keep your kids eating a well-balanced diet, it’s important to give them healthy snacks.

 Here are the best snacks for your growing toddler: